-Polito & Associates, a Waterford – New London, CT Personal Injury Law Firm
+Polito & Harrington, a Waterford – New London, CT Personal Injury Law Firm

-Polito & Associates is committed to serving both the local and national community.
-For years, Polito & Associates has had a relationship with the Drop-In Learning Center of New London.
-Polito & Associates has contributed both financial support and equipment to the Drop-In Learning Center which provides after-school tutoring and recreational opportunities to New London, CT children.
+Polito & Harrington is committed to serving both the local and national community.
+For years, Polito & Harrington has had a relationship with the Drop-In Learning Center of New London.
+Polito & Harrington has contributed both financial support and equipment to the Drop-In Learning Center which provides after-school tutoring and recreational opportunities to New London, CT children.

-The attorneys and staff at Polito & Associates have an ongoing commitment to support families associated with the Drop In Learning Center in New London, Connecticut.
+The attorneys and staff at Polito & Harrington have an ongoing commitment to support families associated with the Drop In Learning Center in New London, Connecticut.

-Below is a list of organizations both local and national, that Polito & Associates support either financially or through direct services.
+Below is a list of organizations both local and national, that Polito & Harrington support either financially or through direct services.

 We encourage all of our friends, clients and colleagues at the bar to join us in providing support to those in need whether economic, emotional or physical.